Belief Bias Identification: Introduction

-The results of the study support the idea that the inclusion of a more complete set of biases mitigates the artificial presence of some biases in more reduced models.
-At the population level, both overinference and base rate neglect significantly affect updating behavior, when these are the only biases that the model accounts for.
-However, when the model encompasses a broader spectrum of biases, the impact of overinference vanishes, leaving base rate neglect as the sole remaining persistent bias.
+The results support the idea that richer models of biased updating reduce the apparent importance of some biases found in more parsimonious specifications.
+At the population level, overinference and base-rate neglect are both significant when the model allows only these distortions.
+Once the model incorporates a broader set of biases, however, the evidence for overinference disappears and base-rate neglect remains as the only distortion at the aggregate level.
+This aggregate bias distribution is also broadly consistent with the classic reduced-form belief-updating literature when the same environment is translated into a traditional binary-state specification.